-Results of an individual student's standardized tests shall be shared with the student and parent/guardian.
+5.1 Results of an individual student's standardized tests shall be shared with the student and parent/guardian.

-a.
-Results of an individual student's standardized tests shall not be considered in determining a student's academic grade for the appropriate course or grade.
+5.2 Results of an individual student's standardized tests shall not be considered in determining a student's academic grade for the appropriate course or grade.